-It’s easy to fall in love with Crustless Asparagus Quiche.
+It’s easy to fall in love with this Crustless Asparagus Quiche recipe.
 The presentation is pretty, each slice is a creamy, low-carb, gluten-free delight and it’s super easy to make…and freeze!

 Lazy weekend brunch…check.

 Quiche and a side salad for lunch…yes please!

 Busy morning…reheat a slice for a protein-packed breakfast.